Meet the Parents: Casting

 Robert De Niro was cast upon the suggestion of Universal Studios due to critical acclaim of his recent comedy work.

 On the suggestion of Universal Studios, Roach cast De Niro in the role of Jack Byrnes due to critical acclaim of his recent comedy work in films such as Analyze This and the live-action/animated film The Adventures of Rocky and Bullwinkle.
 His character is Pam's father and a retired CIA operative who is overly protective of his family and has a hard time warming up to his daughters' love interests.
 The script was not written with De Niro in mind as Jack Byrnes; the first draft of the script was completed in 1996, three years before De Niro appeared in Analyze This.
 However, shortly after De Niro finished filming The Adventures of Rocky and Bullwinkle, Universal suggested to Roach that he should cast him for the role, to which Roach agreed that he had "no reservations whatsoever".

 In an interview with Entertainment Weekly, De Niro stated that he was in active pursuit of comedic roles since Analyze This.
-Admitting that he had initial reservations about starring in the film, he said that he felt "pushed into it" due to insistence by Jane Rosenthal—De Niro's partner in TriBeCa Productions who also acted as one of the producers.
-Screenwriter Jim Herzfeld and director Jay Roach both confirmed that, after committing to the project and reviewing the script, De Niro was actually the person who came up with the idea for the famous polygraph test scene.
+Admitting that he had initial reservations about starring in the film, he said that he felt "pushed into it" due to insistence by Jane Rosenthal—De Niro's partner in Tribeca Productions who also acted as one of the producers.
+Herzfeld and Roach both confirmed that, after committing to the project and reviewing the script, De Niro was actually the person who came up with the idea for the famous polygraph test scene.
 Asked about working with him given the serious nature of his previous roles, Ben Stiller said that "it was a little bit intimidating working with De Niro", but that he "has a great sense of humor and I think that's the biggest surprise about him".

 Ben Stiller was cast partly because the director was impressed with his improvisational abilities.

 Explaining how Ben Stiller came to be cast in the role of Greg, Roach stated, "I saw Meet the Parents as an anxiety dream, and in my view nobody plays that kind of material better than Ben."
 Additionally, Roach was impressed with Stiller's creative and ad lib abilities, stating that "he has lots of great ideas and he's very skilled at loose improvisation".
 His character is a nurse who loves his girlfriend and desperately tries to impress her parents by any means, including telling harmless little lies that are subsequently covered up with bigger lies and elaborate cover-up schemes.